Enbridge is Investing in Minnesota

 Life takes energy: to heat our homes; to feed our families; to fuel our vehicles.
 Enbridge has been proudly fueling Minnesota's quality of life for 65 years.

 As a leader in energy delivery, Enbridge continues to expand its pipeline infrastructure to help Minnesota and the surrounding region connect to secure, reliable and growing supplies of crude oil produced in North America.
-Enbridge has several expansion projects in Minnesota as part of our ongoing effort to meet North America’s need for reliable and secure transportation of petroleum energy supplies.
-Currently, Enbridge is making a $5 billion investment in new or improved pipeline systems in Minnesota.
-Enbridge’s private investment in these pipelines will create good-paying jobs, an economic boost for local communities during construction, and local community investments and tax contributions for many years to come.
+Enbridge has projects in Minnesota as part of our ongoing effort to meet North America’s need for reliable and secure transportation of petroleum energy supplies.
+Currently, Enbridge is making a $2.1 billion investment in improved pipeline systems in Minnesota.
+Enbridge’s private investment will create good-paying jobs, an economic boost for local communities during construction, and local community investments and tax contributions for many years to come.

 Sandpiper Pipeline Project

 Line 67 Upgrade Project

 The Line 67 Upgrade Project increased the average annual capacity on Line 67 (formerly ‘Alberta Clipper’ Project) in two phases; from 450,000 barrels per day (bpd) to an average annual capacity of 800,000 bpd of crude petroleum into Enbridge’s Superior, Wis., terminal.
 The Line 67 Upgrade Project did not require new pipeline construction; Enbridge added pumping horsepower at or within existing facilities.
 Phase 1 of the project was placed into service in September 2014, Phase 2 of the project was placed into service in July 2015.

 Line 3 Replacement Project